 Unless approved by your physician, Nexavar is generally not recommended in:

-- Patients with risk of cardiovascular events.
-These events can include a history of heart disease, high blood pressure, high amounts of fat or cholesterol in blood (dyslipidemia), history of heart attack, stroke or arrhythmias, etc. Nexavar is known for potentially increasing blood pressure, leading to an increased risk of cardiovascular events taking place.
-If any of these events occur, discontinuation or decrease in dose may be warranted.
+- Patients at risk of cardiovascular events.
+These events can include a history of heart disease, high blood pressure, high amounts of fat or cholesterol in the blood (dyslipidemia), a history of heart attack, stroke, or arrhythmias, etc. Nexavar is known for potentially increasing blood pressure, leading to an increased risk of cardiovascular events taking place.
+If any of these events occur, discontinuation or a decrease in dose may be warranted.
 Consult with your physician for further guidance.

 - Patients with a history of serious GI perforation or hemorrhage.
 If GI perforation or hemorrhage occurs during treatment, it may be recommended to withhold or discontinue Nexavar.